nadeemlab/DeepLIIF/notes_for_code_testing.md

 ```
 This will use the model files you provided to run all the test cases.

-### ...
-Automatically on GitHub
-The key command controlling the automatic testing is in the last section of file `.github/workflows/python-package.yml`:
+The default temporary directory is `/tmp`.
+Use option `--basetemp` for a different temporary directory like the following:
 ```
-    - name: Test with pytest
-      run: |
-        pytest -v -s
+pytest -v -s --basetemp=../tmp/ --model_type latest --model_dir <your local model dir>
 ```
-No `model_dir` is specified & the default value for `model_type` is `latest`.
-This will trigger the downloading and preparation of the latest model from Zenodo, before the test cases are executed.